shirograhm/riot-items-tfm2/workshop_desc.md

 Older saves that were using older version of this mod may experience lag spikes during the BP phase and in-game.
 This is being investigated, for now, current workaround for this is to use a new save.

-The players will not follow custom item builds during 5v5 and Lane Tests.
-Currently, I am not sure why this is.

 This mod is largely untested in multiplayer.
 It should work, but the custom item builds will only follow the host's choices.

 [h1] Instructions [/h1]